 The Big Idea: In a classic test of willpower, psychologists found that preschoolers who could resist eating one marshmallow now to get two marshmallows later fared better as adolescents and in life, predicting higher SAT scores, better social and cognitive functioning, a healthier lifestyle and a greater sense of self-worth.
 For decades the famous marshmallow test has been cited as evidence that self-control leads to success.

 But there’s more to it.
-What happens in the child’s world prior to the test of self-control has a statistically significant impact on their ability to control themselves and delay gratification.
+The nature of the interactions a child has with an adult prior to the test of self-control has a statistically significant impact on their ability to control themselves and delay gratification.

-Celeste Kidd, Ph.D found in her research that when children interact with adults who are reliable in keeping their promises, their innate capacity for self-control triples while interactions with unreliable adults halves their capacity.
+Celeste Kidd, Ph.D found in her research that when children interact with adults who are reliable in keeping the promises they make, their innate capacity for self-control triples while interactions with unreliable adults halves their capacity.

 Through our reliable behaviors as parents, we can create the conditions in which our kids will develop the essential self-control they need to become effective leaders in their own lives.